nadernaghavi/lstm-DNN/README.md

 ababababnbabababae
 .....

 we used the first half of these sequences as inputs and the second half as targets.
-After 300 epochs the results for two sets of sequences are as follows:
+After 300 epochs (batch_size = 10) the results for two sets of sequences are as follows:

 ## first set of sequences: